-E. Securities Commission Transactions.
-In the event that the client desires, the client can engage Registrant's representatives, in their individual capacities, as registered representatives of LPL, a FINRA member broker-dealer, to implement investment recommendations on a commission basis.
-In the event the client chooses to purchase investment products through LPL, LPL will charge brokerage commissions to effect securities transactions, a portion of which commissions LPL shall pay to Registrant's representatives, as applicable.
+- E. Securities Commission Transactions.
+Clients who engage Registrant's representatives, in their individual capacities, as registered representatives of LPL, a FINRA member broker-dealer, to implement investment recommendations are charged a commission on those transactions.
+In the event the client chooses to purchase investment products through LPL, LPL charges brokerage commissions to effect securities transactions, a portion of which commissions LPL pays to Registrant's representatives, as applicable.
 The brokerage commissions charged by LPL may be higher or lower than those charged by other broker-dealers.
-In addition, LPL, relative to commission mutual fund purchases, may also receive additional ongoing 12b-1 trailing commission compensation directly from the mutual fund company during the period that the client maintains the mutual fund investment.

-- 1. Conflict of Interest: The recommendation that a client purchase a commission product from LPL presents a conflict of interest, as the receipt of commissions may provide an incentive to recommend investment products based on commissions to be received, rather than on a particular client's need.
-No client is under any obligation to purchase any commission products from Registrant's representatives.
-The Registrant's Chief Compliance Officer, James J. Varaklis, remains available to address any questions that a client or prospective client may have regarding the above conflict of interest. - 2.
+In addition, LPL, relative to commission mutual fund purchases, receives additional ongoing 12b-1 trailing commission compensation directly from the mutual fund company during the period that the client maintains the mutual fund investment.
+Registrant and Registrant's representatives do not receive 12b-1 commissions. - Conflict of Interest: The recommendation that a client purchase a commission product from LPL presents a conflict of interest, as the receipt of commissions may provide an incentive to recommend investment products based oncommissions to be received, rather than on a particular client's need.
+No client is under any obligation to purchase any commission products from Registrant's representatives. - 2.
 Clients may purchase investment products recommended by Registrant through other, non-affiliated broker dealers or agents. - 3.
-The Registrant does not receive more than 50% of its revenue from advisory clients as a result of commissions or other compensation for the sale of investment products the Registrant recommends to its clients. - 4.
 When Registrant's representatives sell an investment product on a commission basis, the Registrant does not charge an advisory fee in addition to the commissions paid by the client for such product.
 When providing services on an advisory fee basis, the Registrant's representatives do not also receive commission compensation for such advisory services.
 However, a client may engage the Registrant to provide investment management services on an advisory fee basis and separate from such advisory services purchase an investment product from Registrant's representatives on a separate commission basis.